 When it comes to what type of property makes the best corporate rental, Diana’s philosophy is that less is more.
 Because of the high rate these properties go for, less square footage will yield the greatest return.
 That doesn’t mean that investors should find the smallest property to rent out, though.
 Since renters will be staying for at least a month, they want to be able to have some space and feel at home.
 Diana’s sweet spot for size is 1500sqft max and finds that townhouses are the best units.
 That way, people will feel like they’re living in a real home, but Diana doesn’t have to spend the extra money on furnishing and maintaining a large space.
 Most of her properties are located in northern Colorado Springs, though the downtown area is hot right now, too.

-Corporate rentals are generally used by people in transition.
+Generally, people in transition are the biggest users of corporate rentals.
 Typically, the renters are individuals in the medical field, a research and development company housing employees, or real estate buyers and sellers between properties.
 The average income of renters is $260K per year.

 Dublin Place offers two main services for property owners: advertising and support services.
 Investors can choose how much or how little involvement they want from the company.
 The only areas that the company cannot help with are financial or legal matters.